bolinette/bolinette/docs/models.md

 ### Many to many

 Many-to-many relationships require a pivot table.
-That table is declared as `join_table=True` is the decorator and does not require a model id.
+That table is declared as `join_table=True` is the decorator and does not require an entity key.
 Then use the `secondary` parameter in the `Relationship` to specify the pivot table's name.

 ```python